menu icon

 Laura Ford: Weeping Girls 2008

-Weeping Girls consists of five sculptures, each depicting a young girl who instantiates the title to an almost archetypal, fairy tale degree.
-In order to convey the sense that the weeping girls are both overwhelmed and performing, Ford made the five sculptures faceless.
+Weeping Girls by Laura Ford consists of five sculptures, each depicting a young girl as almost archetypal or fairytale figures.
+To convey the sense that the weeping girls are both overwhelmed and performing, Ford made the five sculptures faceless.

-To come upon Weeping Girls amid the grounds of Jupiter Artland is to be thrown up against the preternatural fear that attends the thought of a lost child.
-It is also to see figures seemingly lost above all amid their own distress.
-The result is that the concerned viewer who draws close to the figures finds themselves quickly revising their sense of who is the vulnerable party to the encounter.
+To come upon Weeping Girls in the grounds of Jupiter Artland is to be thrown up against the preternatural fear that attends the thought of a lost child.
+Viewers glimpse figures that are seemingly lost, above all, amid their own distress.
+The result is that the concerned viewer who draws close to the figures finds themselves quickly revising their sense of who is the vulnerable party in the encounter.
+The sculpture amplifies the emotional states of childhood experience.
+Ford often omits eyes from her figures, so that we have no ‘window of the soul’ to peer through.
+The faceless figures of Weeping Girls are hallucinatory, performative, spectral and uncanny.

 Biography